friendly-traceback/friendly_idle/implementation.md

 "minor" versions.
 For example, *partial* support for `sys.excepthook()` was [introduced in Python 3.10](https://docs.python.org/3/whatsnew/3.10.html#idle-and-idlelib] and backported to 3.9.5 and 3.8.10.

+*Note: The following diagram is just a first draft.
+Many more diagrams will need to be added.*

 ```mermaid
 sequenceDiagram